 "Getting out in my garden and the fresh(er) air really helps a lot."

-If you're lucky enough to have a garden, now is the best time to get outside and do some gardening.
+If you're lucky enough to have a garden, now is the best time to get outside and get those winter gardening jobs done - just make sure you wrap up warm!
 Looking for inspiration?
 Our page on small garden ideas has plenty of projects to keep you busy.

 Even the most positive of us will have 'wobbles' as we face the coronavirus crisis.
 But if you feel like you're finding it impossible to feel even remotely positive, and want to talk to someone about how you feel, there are lots of resources available.
 The charity Mind has an helpful guide, and the NHS has a useful list of the best apps to help you take care of your mental health.